Are you a beginner and interested in learning how to make money as a blogger?

 How To Blog For Profit

 When blogging for profit, it's essential that you have a strategy from early on that evolves as you learn what is working and what isn't.
 You'll also want to understand that the overwhelming majority of blogs don't earn more than coffee money in their first 4-6 months.
-Some blogs can take as long as 12 months to earn any noticeable money.
+Some blogs can take as long as 12 months or longer to earn any noticeable money.

 Let's go into some specifics on how to make money blogging.